cmuell89/Bolt/README.md

 Run eb init to configure the current Bolt version to deploy to the test environment.

-Additionally, make sure to create the following file (ensure proper .yml format):
+Additionally, make sure to create the following file (ensure proper .yml format 2 space indents!):

 	Directory location: .elasticbeanstalk